chriso0710/hayvalley/_pages/about.md

 I love living simply and enjoy hobbies like photography, cooking, playing guitar, music.
 Traveling is a big passion of mine, and I prefer trains over planes to keep it sustainable.
 Being outdoors is where I feel most at home – whether it’s cycling long distances, hiking, or climbing, I’m always up for an adventure.

 What’s most important to me?
-My family, protecting the climate, and pushing for renewable energy and greener ways to get around.
+My family, protecting the climate, and pushing for renewable energy, good cycling infrastructure and greener ways to get around.

-What drives me crazy?
-Unreliability, bad time management, and SUVs.
+What frustrates me?
+Unreliability, poor time management, and oversized cars.

 * Sponsor at [Plan International Germany e.V](https://www.plan.de/).
 * Board member of the non-profit organization [Bürgerrunde Heuweiler e.V.](https://buergerrunde.heuweiler.net/)